Modeling the wall-slip in large eddy simulations with immersed boundaries: Volume-filtered turbulent channel flow: a priori

 \subsection{Volume-filtered velocity statistics}

 Next, we consider statistics of volume-filtered fluid velocity.
-To this end, we average all available flow snapshots from \citep{moserDirectNumericalSimulation1999} and the channel's top and bottom halves.
+To this end, we average all available flow snapshots from \citep{leeDirectNumericalSimulation2015} over the streamwise and spanwise directions, and between the channel's top and bottom halves.
 We use the notation $\langle \cdot \rangle$ to denote quantities averaged in this manner.

 Figures \ref{fig:u_mean_a} and \ref{fig:u_mean_b} show $\langle \overline{u}_f^+\rangle$ profiles in linear and semi-logarithmic scales at filter sizes $\delta_f^+=50$ to 300, alongside $\langle u_f^+\rangle$ profile from DNS.
 From $y\sim \delta_f$ and further away from the wall, the mean volume-filtered velocity profiles collapse onto the DNS profile with all filters considered.
 The $\langle \overline{u}_f^+\rangle$ profiles also show a logarithmic region at distances $y^+> \delta_f^+$.